SaifAqqad/AHK_MicMute/README.md

 2. Choose the hotkey type (Toggle, Push-to-talk or seperate hotkeys).
 3. Select the hotkey options you want. see [hotkey options](#hotkey-options).
 4. Click Record and press the key(s) combination for the hotkey, then click on Stop to save it.
-5. Select the feedback options you want. see [feedback options](#feedback-options).
+5. Go to the `Feedback` tab and select the feedback options you want. see [feedback options](#feedback-options).
 6. If you're setting up multiple profiles, you can link a profile to an app/game. see [linked applications](#linked-applications).
-7. If you want the microphone to be auto muted when you idle, type the amount of minutes to wait under AFK timeout.
+7. If you want the microphone to be auto muted when you idle, setup `AFK timeout`.
-8. If you're setting up a PTT hotkey, you can change the delay between releasing the key and the audio cutting off by changing the PTT delay option.
+8. If you're setting up a PTT hotkey, you can change the delay between releasing the key and the audio cutting off by changing the `PTT delay` option.
-9. Click on Save profile.
+9. Click on the save button.

 ### Notes
 * You can change a profile's name by right clicking it.